 - the territory of the licence agreement; and

 Registration of licensing agreements before the Patent and Trademark Office is not compulsory in Ukraine.

 - Are any mechanisms available to obtain a compulsory licence to a patent?
 How are the terms of such a licence determined?

-If an invention or utility model is not used or is insufficiently used by its owner at the end of three years after the publication of a patent grant in the local IP bulletin or three years after the date the use was stopped, any person willing to use the patented invention or utility model may request a court to grant him or her a permission, provided that the patent owner refused to grant a licence.
-If the patent owner does not prove that there were substantial reasons for not using the invention or utility model, the court will rule on the grant of a permission to the third party and determine the scope of use, the term of use and the remuneration (licence fees).
+If an invention or utility model is not used or is insufficiently used by its owner at the end of the three-year period after the publication of a patent grant in the local IP bulletin or three years after the date the use was stopped, any person willing to use the patented invention or utility model may request a court to grant him or her permission to use it, provided that the patent owner refused to grant a licence.
+If the patent owner does not prove that there were substantial reasons for not using the invention or utility model, the court will rule on the grant of permission to the third party and determine the scope of use, the term of use and the remuneration (licence fees).